FMuthoniMwangi/ETL_Extract_FaithMwangi_954/README.md

 ## Project Description

 This project demonstrates Full Extraction and Incremental Extraction as part of an ETL (Extract, Transform, Load) process using a realistic Kenyan-based transaction dataset.

+## Lab 3: ETL Extract Lab

-The notebook walks through generating sample M-Pesa and supermarket sales data, performing full data extraction, tracking extraction timestamps, and extracting only new or updated records incrementally.
+Generating sample M-Pesa and supermarket sales data, performing full data extraction, tracking extraction timestamps, and extracting only new or updated records incrementally.

+## Lab 4: Transform in ETL

+This lab extends the ETL pipeline by adding data transformation steps.
+Transformations applied:
+- Removed duplicate transactions for data cleanliness.
+- Added a `transaction_fee` column (1.5% of the transaction amount).
+- Standardized all date fields to `YYYY-MM-DD` format.
+- Categorized transactions as Small, Medium, or Large based on amount.

+See `transformed_full.csv` and `transformed_incremental.csv` for outputs.

 ---